yhrgintoki/Sockets-API/README.md

 # Sockets-API
-the python version is 3.7
+The python version is 3.7.
+Contains a client application and server application that can communicate with each other using a specfic protocol
 ## How to use:
 ### 1. Run the server:
    #### ./Server.py (0 for hostname, 1 for ip address) (hostname or ip address) (port)